isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The status-get Command
 ----------------------

-The ``status-get`` command return server runtime information: todo.
+The ``status-get`` command returns server runtime information:

+ - pid: process id.

+ - uptime: number of seconds since the start of the server.

+ - reload: number of seconds since the last configuration (re)load.

+ - ha-servers: HA hook information when the hook was loaded.

 .. _command-server-tag-get: